nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/2012/08/04/syntax-highlight-test.md

 url: "blog/2012/08/04/syntax-highlight-test"
 template: "blog_post.html"
 comments: True
-short: "Here is the post short."
+short: This is the test for code syntax highlighting from markdown source.
 tags:
 - code
 - test